Jeleel2020/Salmon_Yeasts_Microbiota/README.md

 - Code -- The scripts used for all the analysis in the manuscript

   -  Functions -- These are the functions used for graphs
-     - 01_plot_frequency.R -- function used in code '02_Pre-processing.Rmd'
+     - 01_plot_frequency.R -- function used in code '02_Pre-processing.Rmd'.
+This was used to identify the contaminants in the sample.